 STEP – 4 Domain Verifications via HTTP file method

-👉 Know, how to create free custom email address on Zoho?
+Must Read:- How to create a free custom email address on Zoho?

-The next method is DNS (CNAME) records: you need to add some information in your DNS management.
-Most of the domain name registrar has the features to add CNAME or TXT records, but in case your domain name provider doesn’t have these features then your contact customer service or point your domain name to Cloudflare for getting full control on your domain.
+The next method is DNS (CNAME) records: you need to add some information to your DNS management.
+Most of the domain name registrar has the features to add CNAME or TXT records, but in case your domain name provider doesn’t have these features then your contact customer service or point your domain name to Cloudflare for getting full control of your domain.

 So, how to upload the downloaded HTTP file?
 Check out the next step.

 STEP – 5 Uploading HTTP File in cPanel for Verification